docker/docs/engine/tutorials/dockerimages.md

 > **Note:** You use `#` to indicate a comment

 The first instruction `FROM` tells Docker what the source of our image is, in this case you're basing our new image on an Ubuntu 14.04 image.
-The instruction uses the `MAINTAINER` instruction to specify who maintains the new image.

 Lastly, you've specified two `RUN` instructions.
 A `RUN` instruction executes a command inside the image, for example installing a package.
 Here you're